Selling your business

 When you sell shares in a private or public limited company (BV or NV), you use the services of a notary.
 The share transfer is done by notarial deed.
 When you sell a sole proprietorship, a commercial partnership, or a private limited company’s assets and liabilities, you don’t need a notary.

-Report the company transfer to the KVK and Tax Administration
+Report the company transfer to KVK and the Tax Administration

 Settle with the Tax Administration